Moral Susceptibility and Robustness under Persona Role-Play in Large Language Models: Moral Foundation Profile

 This appendix provides the numerical MFQ foundation profiles that correspond to Figures~\ref{fig:mfq-profiles} and~\ref{fig:persona-mfq-profiles}.
-Table~\ref{tab:moral_foundations_profiles} reports the self-assessment (no-persona) scores for each model, while Table~\ref{tab:persona_moral_foundations_profiles} lists the average scores for the persona sample discussed in the main text.
+Table~\ref{tab:moral_foundations_profiles} reports the no-persona scores for each model, while Table~\ref{tab:persona_moral_foundations_profiles} lists the average scores for the three personas highlighted in the main text.
 Each entry is the mean rating with its associated standard error.

-It is intereting to compare the One can see that the only foundation for which models performed better than the average persona was Farirness/Reciprocity with the average over models being $4.36\pm 0.07$ and the average over personas being $4.25\pm0.01$.
-In contrast, the one for which the average over personas has the largest relative difference is Purity/Sanctity, $1.95\pm0.11$ vs $2.40\pm0.02$.